 - Ensure they are fit to drive and free from any drugs, alcohol or medicine which is likely to impair judgement and/ or ability to drive. - Be aware that the safety and welfare of the child is their responsibility until they are safely passed over to a parent/carer. - Record details of the journey in accordance with agreed procedures. - Ensure that their behaviour is appropriate at all times. - Ensure that there are proper arrangements in place to ensure vehicle, passenger and driver safety.
-This includes having proper and appropriate insurance for the type of vehicle being driven ensure that any impromptu or emergency arrangements of lifts are recorded and can be justified if questioned.
+This in-cludes having proper and appropriate insurance for the type of vehicle being driven ensure that any impromptu or emergency arrangements of lifts are recorded and can be justified if questioned.

-6.8 - HOMESTAY (SEE HOMESTAY HANDBOOK)
+6.8 HOMESTAY (see MC Academy Homestay Handbook)